 3: Is the subject line promising something unrealistic?
 (We have added $18,697 to your account!)

-Aside from learning what emails are safe to click on and which ones are not, it’s also good to have some technology measures in place for better protection.
+Aside from learning what emails are safe to click on and which ones are not, it’s also good to have some cyber threat protection technology measures in place.
 These tools can prevent phishing attempts from being successful, but these additional resources on cyber security may also be helpful.

 1: Protect your business and home with a secure internet connection.
 A Virtual Private Network (VPN) creates a more secure connection.